-These terms clearly define the agreement between all Purchasers of Occupational Health Services from Working Well of 2gether NHS Foundation Trust.
+These terms clearly define the agreement between all Purchasers of Occupational Health Services from Working Well of Gloucestershire Health and Care NHS Foundation Trust.
 All work carried out is subject to these terms except where superseding contract agreements are explicitly expressed in writing.

 The services to be provided (and associated Price Schedules) will be identified in a separate Commitment Letter to the Purchaser.
 The agreement between both parties comprises of the Commitment Letter and the Standard Terms of Business at the time of issue.
 Existing Commitment Letters and associated Standard Terms of Business will remain in force until a superseding Commitment Letter, or a Variation Letter is issued.

 Please take time to read this document and if you need further information then please contact us.
 Further information regarding Working Well Occupational Health Services is available at www.workingwellglos.nhs.uk

 1.1 Working Well, as part of Gloucestershire Health and Care NHS Foundation Trust (hereinafter known as the “Provider”) undertakes to provide Occupational Health Services as requested by the Purchaser as outlined in the Commitment Letter and/ or Variation Letter(s).
 Additional Services may be provided at request on an itemised basis, but any variations to the Commitment Letter will be confirmed by a Variation Letter.